Home Warranty for Old Homes: Coverage, Limitations & Best Options

 2-10 Home Buyers Warranty ✅ No appliance age limit Competitive Homes with older appliances $39–$80

-Cinch Home Services has emerged as a top-rated 2026 option specifically for older homes, with flexible service fees and unknown pre-existing condition coverage.
-Liberty Home Guard is the most customizable option with over 40 add-ons, making it easy to tailor coverage to an older home's specific vulnerabilities.
-You can review a full home warranty plans comparison to see how these companies stack up side by side.
+Old Republic Home Warranty is called out by ConsumerAffairs for customizable plans and offers some of the strongest HVAC limits in the industry (up to $6,500 each for heating and cooling), making it a serious contender for older homes with aging furnaces or AC units.
+Liberty Home Guard is the most customizable option with over 40 add-ons, useful for tailoring coverage to an older home's specific weaknesses.
+You can review a full best home warranty companies of 2026 list to see how these companies stack up side by side.

 Pros